 In Brunswick County, 67% of the property tax base is generated by coastal communities.
 Protection of this infrastructure by developing and maintaining a healthy dune ecosystem is critical to the welfare of the county and local municipalities.
 Dune plant production plays a key role in conservation of the dune ecosystem.
 North Carolina farmers provided more than 120,000 dune plants for two major beach renourishment projects in Brunswick and Carteret Counties.

-The information learned at Oak Island was transferred to farmers growing sea oats, bitter panicum and other dune species at the first ever Dune Plant Production meeting held at the New Hanover County Cooperative Extension Center.
+The information learned at Oak Island was transferred to farmers growing sea oats, bitter panicum and other dune species at the first ever Dune Plant Production meeting held at the N.C.
+Cooperative Extension, New Hanover County Center.
 Evaluations from the meeting were very positive, and farmers indicated the continual need for this type of Extension program.

 The role of education for coastal residents and municipalities cannot be over-emphasized.
 Through Extension programs, workshops, presentations, and meetings, more than 600 individuals learned about the role native plant species play in coastal ecosystem conservation and protection.

 The impacts of hurricane Isabel resulted in major damage to the dune ecosystem in Dare County.
 North Carolina dune plant growers are benefiting from the demand for plants to restore the dune system.
 More than a million dune plants will be needed to restore the dune ecosystem there, and most specifications require the use of indigenous NC plant material.
 This specification for NC plant material is a direct result of the work from this project.

 Tourism is expected to soon become the number one industry in North Carolina, and the coast is the number one tourist destination.
 Conserving and protection this environment through research, education, and marketing of dune and estuary species is vital to state, county, and local economies.